Stonehenge, Cotswolds, Oxford, and More

 In honor of the Millennium, a new public facility, the Thermae Bath Spa, opened (a little late) in 2006.
 Its several thermal baths include an open-air, rooftop pool where you can swim surrounded by magnificent views of the ancient site, medieval cathedral and abbey, 18th century and modern city.
 Across the street, the smaller Cross Bath is a smaller pool for a quick dip.
 It's fed directly by the original spring dedicated to the Celtic goddess Sul.

 For your afternoon in Bath, take advantage of the excellent value Spas Ancient and Modern Package.
-It includes two hours at the Thermae Bath Spa, admission to the Roman Baths and a three-course lunch or champagne afternoon tea in the Pump Room for about £85.00 per person (in 2017).
+It includes two hours at the Thermae Bath Spa, admission to the Roman Baths and a three-course lunch or champagne afternoon tea in the Pump Room for about £85.00 per person.
 The package can be booked online.

 Nighty Night: Tomorrow's itinerary starts at the crack of dawn at Stonehenge, so leave Bath after an early dinner - (try the romantic Bathwick Boatman, or the exotic and highly recommended Nepalese restaurant Yak Yeti Yak) and aim for Salisbury, about 40 miles away.
 The Holiday Inn Salisbury-Stonehenge is predictable but its Amesbury location is very convenient for both your visits on Day 3.